 Your child vomits more than once.

-As with any operation, strabismus surgery has risks.
+As with any surgery, strabismus surgery has risks.
 These include:

 The eyes not being perfectly aligned.
-Some children need further surgery to adjust this.
+Some children need more surgery to adjust this.

-Risks of anesthesia (the use of medication that makes your child sleep during surgery).
-The doctor can tell you more about these.
+Risks of anesthesia (the eye doctor can tell you more about these)

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.